A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

 So we want to most heavily penalize any behavior which simply isn't possible due to physics, then we want to think about safety, legality, comfort and only once those are satisfied, we want to think about efficiency.
 We also may want to adjust the relative importance of these weights depending on situation.
 If a light turns red, for example, legality becomes a much more relevant concern than when we engage in normal highway driving. this leads us to our last difficulty, reasoning about individual cost functions.

 Ideally, each cost function will serve a very specific responsibility, which is something we didn't do in our earlier example of a speed cost function.
-We were trying to balance our desire to drive quickly, which has to do with efficiency, with our desire to not exceed the speed limit, which is legality.
+We were trying to balance our desire to drive quickly,which has to do with efficiency, with our desire to not exceed the speed limit, which is legality.

 In practice, we might want to define several cost functions associated with vehicle speed.
 In which case we might have a binary cost function which just checks to see if we are breaking the speed limit and the continuous cost function which pulls us towards our target speed.

 By assigning each cost function to a very specific role, like safety versus legality versus efficiency, we can then standardize the output of all cost functions to be between -1 and 1.
 Additionally, it's helpful to parametrize whenever possible.
 This allows us to use some parameter optimization technique like gradient descent along with our set of regression tests to programmatically tweak our cost functions.

 Finally, thinking in terms of vehicle state is helpful.
 The things we can indirectly control about our vehicle are its position, velocity, and acceleration.
 It can be helpful to keep these in mind when coming up with cost functions.